borglab/gtsam.org/_posts/2021-02-23-uncertainties-part2.md

 </figure>
 <br />

 We must also keep in mind here that by using the **local** operation, **the residual vector will follow the same ordering**.
 As we mentioned before for `Pose3` objects, it will encode orientation error in the first 3 components, while translation error in the last ones.
-In this way, if we write the expanded expression for the Gaussian factor, we can notice that all the components are weighted accordingly (orientation first, and then translation):
+In this way, if we write the expanded expression for the Gaussian factor, we can notice that all the components are weighted accordingly by the inverse covariance as we reviewed before (orientation first, and then translation):

 $$
 \begin{equation}